cletustboone/enyo-builder/README.md

 * `-e, --enyo`: Absolute or relative path to main enyo directory.
 This is the only required option.
 This is needed in order for the enyo dependency loader to work correctly.
 * `-s, --source`: Path to your project source files.
 Default is to assume your source lives at the same level as enyo directory.
-* `-o, --output`: Absolute or relative path to your build directory.
-Default is `build` at the same level as your project source files.
+* `-o, --output`: Can be a file or a directory.
+If the directory doesn't exist, it will be created.
+New directories are created recursively as needed.
+Path to file or directory can be absolute or relative.
+Default is `build/bundle.js` and `build/bundle.css` at the same level as your project source files.
 * `-m, --sourcemap`: Specify this option if you want the script to generate a source map file from your bundled files.
+* `-v, --verbose`: Lots of chit-chat about what's happening.

 Notes
 -----